-The Master of Science degree in Criminal Justice Administration prepares students for careers in the field of criminal justice, and will enhance the careers of those already in the field.
-The program is designed with flexibility and can be completed in either a one-year or two-year track and includes a comprehensive final.
-There are 12 required courses for a total of 36 hours.
-Students will be required to take at least two courses per semester (one course 1st 8 weeks and one course 2nd 8 weeks) for six consecutive semesters or four courses per semester (two 1st 8 weeks and two 2nd 8 weeks) for three consecutive semesters.
-These courses focus on administration, management, policymaking, law and ethics.
+The Master of Science degree in Criminal Justice prepares students for careers in the field of criminal justice, and will enhance the careers of those already employed in the field.
+The program is designed as a cohort group to be completed within six semesters and includes an internship and final paper in the last semester.
+There are twelve required courses for a total of thirty-six (36 hours).
+Students will be required to take two (2) courses per semester for six consecutive semesters.
+These courses focus on administration, management, policy making, law, and ethics.